moloy900/toolesy/pages/Calculator/hours-calculator.md

     <p><strong>Q: How accurate is the hours calculation?</strong><br>
       A: Our calculator is highly accurate and handles all time calculations with precision, including decimal conversions and break time deductions.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our hours calculator is fully responsive and works perfectly on all devices including smartphones and tablets.</p>

     <h3>Why Choose Our Hours Calculator?</h3>
     <p>Our <strong>online hours calculator</strong> stands out for its comprehensive features, accuracy, and user-friendly interface.
 Unlike basic calculators that provide simple results, ours shows detailed breakdowns with summary cards and step-by-step explanations.
 The tool handles multiple calculation scenarios including daily hours, weekly timesheets, overtime calculations, and payroll computations.
 All calculations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>